jackby03/jackby03/README.md

 <br>

 - 🔭 I’m currently working as a freelancer.
-- 🌱 I’m currently learning Web technology and Mobile Tech.
+- 🌱 I’m currently learning Pentesting and Cybersecurity.
-- 👯 I’m looking to collaborate on Productive Apps.
+- 👯 I’m looking to collaborate on Open Source Proyects.
 - 🤔 I'm looking for help with technologies related to operating systems.
-- 💬 Ask me about Web Technology.
+- 💬 Ask me about Hacking.
-- 📫 How to reach me: jack_by3#4261 Discord.
 - 😄 Pronouns: Jey🦝.

 <br>